 We recommend a maximum of 5 nodes in a single home for the best performance.

-Mesh Wi-Fi systems are not inexpensive.
+Mesh Wi-Fi systems are expensive.
 While you can find some decent range extenders for as low as $20, a good mesh setup will run you at least $150 for 2 nodes.
 And if you are looking for Wi-Fi 6 compatibility, you’ll be lucky to find anything good under $200.

 Some home mesh systems can cover over 5000 sq. ft. (~450 sq. meters).
 Unless you have a really big house, it might be way more than what you need.